judka-uriel/uriel-book/uriel_en.md

 that computer terminology has adopted the word *write*, and then to cite the prohibition of *writing* as one of the 39 melakhot.
 But the operating principle of computer memory and writing on paper are completely different.
-Therefore, when using other possible terms, e.g., *save*, *store*, the problem resolves itself, and there is no longer any use of “writing”, but only of *storing* information on a medium in the form of various voltage levels corresponding to discrete values of 0 and 1 in memory, or in the form of a magnetization vector on disks.
+Therefore, when using other possible terms, e.g., *save*, *store*, *remember*, the problem resolves itself, and there is no longer any use of “writing”, but only of *storing* information on a medium in the form of various voltage levels corresponding to discrete values of 0 and 1 in memory, or in the form of a magnetization vector on disks.
 Just as nobody can prohibit storing information received on the Sabbath in the brain, so too the memory cells of a computer for practical purposes are nothing other than an extension of the human brain.